terra-money/docs/docs/dev/spec-governance.md

 A `Proposal` is a data structure representing a petition for a change that is submitted to the blockchain alongside a deposit.
 Once its deposit reaches a certain value ([`MinDeposit`](#mindeposit)), the proposal is confirmed and voting opens.
 Bonded Luna holders can then send [`TxGovVote`]() transactions to vote on the proposal.
 Terra currently follows a simple voting scheme of 1 Bonded Luna = 1 Vote.

-The `Content` on a proposal is the interface that contains the information about the `Proposal` such as the `title`, `description`, and any notable changes.
+The `Content` on a proposal is the interface that contains the information about the `Proposal`, such as the `title`, `description`, and any notable changes.
 A `Content` type can be implemented by any module.
 The `ProposalRoute` of the `Content` returns a string which must be used to route the handler of the `Content` in the Governance keeper.
-This allows the governance keeper to execute proposal logic implemented by any module.
+This process allows the governance keeper to execute proposal logic implemented by any module.
 If a proposal passes, the handler is executed.
 Only if the handler is successful does the state get persisted and the proposal finally passes.
 Otherwise, the proposal is rejected.

 ## Message Types